anautonell/emasuriano.github.io/src/pages/articles/Graphql/index.md

 }
 ```

-`Car` type defines the structure of a car model in our application using [`ScalarTypes`](https://graphql.org/learn/schema/#scalar-types), it should have a patent and color both must be text and mandatory.
+`Car` type defines the structure of a car model in our application using [`ScalarTypes`](https://graphql.org/learn/schema/#scalar-types), it should have a patent and color properties both must be string and mandatory.

 One thing to remark is that `ObjectType` or `ScalarTypes` don’t expose any functionality to client applications, for that we should define our _entry points_ for our server.